Rohan2039/LinuxKernel2APP_Com/README.md

-# LinuxKernel to Application Interaction.
+# LinuxKernel to Application Interaction via sys calls.

 Pyhton file : It interacts with driver file which interun calls system calls to get the work done by the Kernel.